-A dissolvable plug delivered stem cell therapy with few side effects for Perianal Fistulas in Patients with Crohn’s Disease
+A dissolvable plug delivers stem cell therapy with few side effects for perianal fistulas in patients with Crohn’s disease

 Perianal fistulas are painful tunnels between the intestine and the skin that often do not go away with standard medical or surgical care.
 People with Crohn’s disease or other inflammatory bowel conditions are most at risk for this condition.

 In a prospective, phase 1 clinical trial, researchers loaded stem cells from a patient’s own fat tissue onto a bioabsorbable plug that was then surgically implanted to close the anal fistula tract.
 They followed the patients for one year and reported results of their early research in Diseases of the Colon & Rectum.

 “In this early study, our team documented healing of single-tract fistulas,” says Eric Dozois, M.D., a colorectal surgeon and first author on the study.
 “In my 20 years of clinical experience, our fistula research suggests we are getting closer to a care model.”

 As many as 26% of people with Crohn’s disease will develop perianal fistulas.
 Most often, it starts with an infection within the anal gland and often progresses into an abscess that sometimes requires surgery.
 Left untreated, perianal fistulas leak fecal material and can lead to permanent colostomy and, in some cases, cancer.
 A colostomy is a surgical opening in the abdomen that bypasses the damaged colon to rid the body of solid waste.
 Perianal fistulas can cause quality-of-life challenges, such as the need to wear pads to protect clothing and prevent odor.